The Most Common Felony Crimes in Colorado

 Misdemeanor Traffic Charges Defined

 Seeing flashing lights in your rearview mirror is stressful enough—but when the officer mentions the word “misdemeanor,” confusion and worry may set in.
-You might immediately wonder, Is speeding a misdemeanor?
-Or perhaps you are trying to grasp exactly how serious your ticket is.
+You might immediately wonder, is speeding a misdemeanor?
+Or perhaps you are trying to grasp exactly how serious your summons is.
 Understanding the potential consequences of misdemeanor traffic charges in Colorado is essential to protecting your driving record, financial stability, and future.

 Below, we define misdemeanor traffic offenses, distinguish them from other violations, and outline their penalties.